Spirit and Truth

 Since that church, and that season, I have been a part of many different kinds of faith communities.
 I have peered into the finer points of theological differences, sung many kinds of songs and eaten many donuts.
 In some ways, I have always looked for that church of my childhood, longing to recreate how it felt to fellowship with God and others in a place where the veil was thin.

-In college, far away from home, I made the church rounds and settled, surprisingly, on a tiny Episcopal church in the middle of the corn fields.
+Also, in college, far away from home, I made the church rounds and settled, surprisingly, on a tiny Episcopal church in the middle of the corn fields.
 A friend had given me a book about the seasons of the church year (Living the Christian Year by Bobby Gross, a wonderful introduction) which had encouraged me to think differently and challenged me to explore a church which celebrated such things, for myself.

 There was something about the awe which accompanied every act that captured me.
 I am a researcher, always desiring to know why (which, drove my mother crazy when I was little, as you can imagine, but serves me well now).
 I poured over books and blogs and the worn copy of the Book of Common Prayer given to me by the priest at my little church.
 He walked me through things I didn’t understand, patiently answering my many questions.